gardener/etcd-druid/docs/operation/Recover_From_Etcd_Permanent_Quorum_Loss.md

 **ETCD cluster in shoot control plane of gardener deployment:**
 There are two [ETCD clusters](https://github.com/gardener/etcd-druid/tree/master/docs/proposals/multi-node) running in shoot control plane.
 One is named as `etcd-events` and another is named `etcd-main`.
 The operator needs to take care of permanent quorum loss to a specific cluster.
 If permanent quorum loss occurs to `etcd-events` cluster, the operator needs to note down the PVCs, configmaps, statefulsets, CRs etc related to `etcd-events` cluster and work on those resources only.

-**Note:** Please note that manually restoring etcd can result in data loss.
+:warning: **Note:** Please note that manually restoring etcd can result in data loss.
 This guide is the last resort to bring an ETCD cluster up and running again.

    If etcd-druid and etcd-backup-restore is being used with gardener, then

-   Go to control plane of affected shoot cluster.

-   Use `gardenctl` to target the control plane of the affected shoot cluster.
-You can get the details to target the control plane from the Access tile in the shoot cluster dashboard.
+   Target the control plane of affected shoot cluster via `kubectl`.
+Alternatively, you can use [gardenctl](https://github.com/gardener/gardenctl-v2) to target the control plane of the affected shoot cluster.
+You can get the details to target the control plane from the Access tile in the shoot cluster details page on the Gardener dashboard.
+Ensure that you are targeting the correct namespace.

    1. Add the following annotation to the `Etcd` resource `kubectl annotate etcd etcd-main druid.gardener.cloud/ignore-reconciliation="true"`
    2. Note down the configmap name that is attached to the `etcd-main` statefulset.
 If you describe the statefulset with `kubectl describe sts etcd-main`, look for the lines similar to following lines to identify attached configmap name.
 It will be needed at later stages: